 The two week vacation scheme gives a relatively accurate view of what life at S&C is like as a trainee.
 There were no made-up tasks, aptitude tests or ice-breaker sessions – you are given an opportunity to find out for yourself how the firm operates and the nature of the work you’ll be undertaking once here.
 From research tasks for partners to collating files for signing, the vacation scheme offers variation and responsibility much in the same way the traineeship does.
 I enjoyed the maturity of this approach and have found it to be emblematic of the seemingly firm-wide attitude that the work you do is how you are to be judged.

 It’s clear that providing a high level of training is one of S&C’s highest priorities.
 The training before beginning work proper is comprehensive, and the firm policy of flying all the new recruits out to the New York headquarters to ensure that everyone is trained in the same way speaks volumes about how much importance is placed on proper training.
-After you being work you are of course technically training all the time, in addition to this there are frequent and regular training sessions on specific processes and issues that slowly begin to furnish each trainee with solid foundations across the whole of the firm’s practice area.
-The training is also personalised wherever this suits, I have had one on one training on Excel having realised that it would be a helpful skill in one of the tasks I had been given.
+After you begin work you are of course technically training all the time, in addition to this there are frequent and regular training sessions on specific processes and issues that slowly begin to furnish each trainee with solid foundations across the whole of the firm’s practice area.
+The training is also personalised wherever this suits, I was given sessions on Excel in my first weeks after having realised that it would be a helpful skill in one of the projects I was working on.